catamphetamine/react-time-ago/README.md

 // Examples: "round", "floor".
 round: PropTypes.string,

+// If specified, the time won't "tick" past this threshold (in seconds).
+// For example, if `minTimeLeft` is `60 * 60`
+// then the time won't "tick" past "in 1 hour".
+minTimeLeft: PropTypes.number,

 // A React component to render the relative time label.
 // Receives properties:
 // * date: Date — The date.